Billionaire Profile

 In-Depth Profile

-Andrei Grigoryevich Guryev was born on March 24, 1960, in Lobnya, a town near Moscow.
-He graduated in 1983 from the Russian State University of Physical Education, Sport, Youth and Tourism.
-He later earned a bachelor's degree in economics from the University of Greenwich in 2003 and a post-graduate certificate in Economics from St. Petersburg National Mineral Resources University in 2010.
+Andrei Grigoryevich Guryev was born on March 24, 1960, in Lobnya, near Moscow, Russia.
+He graduated from the Russian State University of Physical Education, Sport, Youth and Tourism in 1983.
+Guryev also holds degrees from the University of Greenwich (2003), the Russian Government Academy of National Economy (2004), and St. Petersburg National Mineral Resources University (2010).

 Rise to Success